HarryF6/jenkins_tutorial/README.md

-# jenkins_tutorial
+# Test rpository
-I will use this repo to train my jenkins skills
+I will use this repo to train my jenkins and github actions skills.
+I will use them to compile files in cpp, test python scripts, apply and check formats, etc.